SebastianUA/ecr-pull-push/README.md

 ## Terraform usage
 In the `examples` folder located the Terraform files to create AWS Route53 CNAME to AWS ECR registry.
 Also, the EC2 modules to create simple EC2 machine to test how the CNAME will be worked.

+## Helm chart usage
+In the examples folder located the Dockerfile to use ecr-pull & ecr-push.
+*NOTE*: This file has a developing state.

+## Helm chart usage
+In the examples folder located the heml-chart to deploy ecr-pull & ecr-push.
+*NOTE*: This helm-chart is under testing and has a developing state.

 ## Authors